Champagne Leclerc Briant - Abyss 2018 avec étui

 Wine rated (2024 guide) 94/100

-A soft, relaxed expression that reveals lovely notes of candied pear, red apple skin, smoked nuts, caramel and baked lemon, with a slightly bitter, saline finish.
+A soft and relaxed expression that reveals beautiful notes of candied pear, red apple skin, smoked nuts, caramel, and cooked lemon, with a slightly bitter and salty finish.
 The mousse is exceptionally soft, almost imperceptible, giving the impression of a still wine on the finish.
-Bottle-aged at a depth of 60 meters under the sea, off the coast of Brittany, for one year.
+Aged in the bottle at a depth of 60 meters below sea level, off the coast of Brittany, for one year.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France